dlab-berkeley/programming-fundamentals/shell/1-1_fildir.md

 This is called **tab completion**, and we will see it in many other tools as we go on.

 <img src="fig/filesystem-challenge.svg" alt="Filesystem for Challenge Questions" />

+If you quickly need the path of a file or directory, you can also copy the file/directory in the GUI (in BCE: click on file, type `CTRL + c`) and paste it into your shell (in BCE: `CTRL + Shift + v`).
+The full path of the file or directory will appear.

 > #### FIXME
 >